alexantaki16/covid/README.md

 I am working on a perosnal website to house everything I do.
 Stay tuned for that.

 I wanted to put my new skills to the test.
 I am practicing what I learn in a course with the help of Kaggle datasets.
 I am preparing for the TensorFlow Developer Certificate and Computer Vision is an aspect of it.
 This project felt appropriate since I learned these skills during the lockdowns and I am still learning today.
-Being able to wake up and genuinely feel excited to do what I do is a feeling I have never experienced.
 That is enough about me, let's get into the code in the code folder 😂.

 This is a work in progress so it will be updated over time!